2019 Internet blackout in Iran: Timeline and statistics

 Users first reported minor outages in Mashhad on 15 November.
 The disruptions increased in extent and severity with impact also visible on overall connectivity charts.
 Iran's largest mobile network operators, including MCI, Rightel and Irancell, fell offline on the evening of 16 November.
-The Internet blocking gradually increased until the country reached the point of total shutdown.
-There was a partial return of the Internet in eight Provinces (Ardebil, Golestan, Markazi, Mazandaran, Qazvin, Qom, Semnan and West Azarbaijan) at around 7pm on the 17th Nov but by 20 November, national connectivity was at 5% of ordinary levels.
-According to the Monash IP Observatory, the only area that was not affected by the nationwide shut-down was the historical city of Bam in the Kerman province.
+The internet blocking gradually increased until the country reached the point of total shutdown.
+There was a partial return of the internet in eight provinces (Ardebil, Golestan, Markazi, Mazandaran, Qazvin, Qom, Semnan and West Azarbaijan) on around 7 PM on 17 November but by 20 November, national connectivity was at 5% of ordinary levels.
+According to the Monash IP Observatory, the only area that was not affected by the nationwide shut-down was the city of Bam in the Kerman province.

 On 23 November, NetBlocks reported that "Internet access is being restored in Iran and connectivity levels have risen to 64%".

 Impact

-The Iranian regime murdered around 1500 people protesting the rises in gas prices, making the month of November 2019 to be known as bloody November or bloody Aban (9th month of the Iranian calendar, coinciding, in most part, with November).
-Iranians couldn't contact their friends and families abroad through the Internet.
+The Iranian regime killed around 1500 people protesting the rises in gas prices, making the month of November 2019 to be known as Bloody November or Bloody Aban (9th month of the Solar Hijri calendar, falling, in most part, on November in the Gregorian calendar).
+Iranians couldn't contact their friends and families abroad through the internet.
 Hundreds of currency exchanges and travel agencies closed down.
 Movie ticket sales dropped 60%.
-Estimates of total damage to the economy range from $1 billion to $1.5 billion.
+Estimates of total damage to the Iranian economy ranged from $1 billion to $1.5 billion.
 The Washington Post reported that the blackout has had a severe impact on start-ups and small businesses.

+Responses

+After the blackout, an Android VPN application, named MahsaNG was created by gfw-knocker, a popular name in Chinese Censorship circumenvention groups.